 It's always best to have a home inspection performed as it ensures the property you’re interested in is safe, habitable, and in good condition.
 And major issues the home inspector finds will need to be fixed for the sale to go through.
 Here are seven common issues that can fail a home inspection.

 - Rotting Wood

 - HVAC Problems

 - Electrical Wiring Issues

 - Problems With Plumbing

-The most common things to fail a home inspection are issues with the structure or materials of the roof.
+The most common problems to fail a home inspection are issues with the structure or materials of the roof.
 If the roof is older and hasn't been well maintained, you might have a bad outcome during the home inspection.
-If it is leaking or unsafe it will need to be repaired or replaced.
+If it is leaking or unsafe, it will need to be repaired or replaced.